 Bhavna and I went out for a 30 minute walk.
 We enjoyed the warmer weather.

-Philadelphia’s iconic “Boathouse Row” offers photographers a variety of colorful and interesting subjects, including the restored Fairmount Water Works, skyline shots of the Philadelphia Museum of Art and the 19th-century boat houses and rowing shells along the Schuylkill River.
+Philadelphia’s iconic “Boathouse Row” offers photographers a variety of colourful and interesting subjects, including the restored Fairmount Water Works, skyline shots of the Philadelphia Museum of Art and the 19th-century boat houses and rowing shells along the Schuylkill River.

 We had private access to Boathouse #4 and, early in the evening, to a launch boat (the little boats used by coaches) from which two photographers at a time will be able to shoot the boathouses and Philly skyline from a different perspective.
 From the launch boat, I got a unique water view of the boathouses.
 Some members of one of the boathouses were celebrating with dinner on the veranda.